FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 to the visual amenity on Clancy Strand.
 He referred to the prominence of Curragower House, the

-visual, architectural and heritage amenity that it contributes to and the importance of including--- 13
+visual, architectural and heritage amenity that it contributes to and the importance of including
+---
+13

 this in the Record of Protected Structures.